popen2/django-giftcard/README.rst

 That's it.

 Now we can finally use some commands::

+    ./manage.py gc_web_config   # Show the configuration file to be generated for each server

     ./manage.py gc_install_pkg  # Goes into each server and verifies its packages